Netcracker/.github/docs/workflows/npm-publish.md

 ### Permissions
 - `contents: write` - For updating package files and committing changes
-- `packages: write` - For publishing to NPM registries
+- `packages: write` - For publishing to npm registries

 ### Operation Modes